the-events-calendar/tribe-common/readme.txt

 = [5.0.1] TBD =

-* Tweak - patch some PHP8 compatibility and ensure we don't try to test globals that might not be set.
+* Tweak - patch some PHP8 compatibility and ensure we don't try to test globals that might not be set. (props to @theskinnyghost for the implode fix!)
 [TEC-4453]

 = [5.0.0] 2022-0X-XX =